Hiba550/Ore_Vein_Miner/README.md

 Simply install the datapack/mod and it will automatically work.
 When you use a compatible pickaxe:
 - Mine an ore block to trigger vein mining
-- Fortune and Silk Touch enchantments are fully supported
 - The datapack handles the rest automatically

 ## Configuration